Where to stay in London: best areas and neighborhoods

 Getting around from here will be very easy.
 The neighborhood is served by the Lancaster Gate (Central line) and Bayswater (Circle and District) metro stations, while Paddington station is not far away and can be reached on foot.

-Average prices in the neighborhood range from about €87.00 for low-cost accommodation to €500.00 for more expensive options - compare the best accommodation on booking.
+Average prices in the neighborhood start from about £140,00 - compare the best accommodation on booking.

 Recommended accommodation